 Exemptions for care and health staff

-A special permit allows social care staff, independent living advisors, care workers, personal assistants in social care, Devon Carers and health staff to park when carrying out duties while visiting people we support in their own homes, without time limit (or requirement to pay) in:
+A special permit allows social care staff, independent living advisors, care workers, personal assistants in social care, employees of Devon Carers, and health staff to park when carrying out duties while visiting people we support in their own homes, without time limit (or requirement to pay) in:

 - areas of limited waiting